 Schizophrenia is a serious mental illness that can make completing even the simplest of tasks difficult because symptoms often result in a hindered ability to discern what is real from what is not.
 Vivid delusions and/or hallucinations can disrupt efforts to live a healthy life, and thwart efforts to take care of oneself in a basic way.
 In order to avoid the detrimental effects that can occur when suffering from this illness, effective treatment that includes medication and therapeutic supports must be received.

-At Riverview Behavioral Health, we understand the difficult nature of schizophrenia and we are pleased to offer the care men and women need to manage this disorder more effectively.
+At Riverview Behavioral Health in Texarkana, Arkansas, we understand the difficult nature of schizophrenia and we are pleased to offer the care men and women need to manage this disorder more effectively.
 Our staff of expertly trained mental health professionals and proven effective methods of care are what make our programming exemplary and capable of helping those with schizophrenia.
 If you or your loved one is in need of high quality care to heal from the symptoms and effects of schizophrenia, give our admissions team a call today.

 Helping a Loved One or Family Member Get Treatment